 ♦ Recent Lectures & Presentations ♦

-♦ Presenting paper at a forthcoming conference, “Writing Federalist No. 10 for an Antifederalist Audience,” for the A.V.
+♦ Presented paper, “Writing Federalist No. 10 for an Antifederalist Audience,” for the A.V.
 Elliott Conference on Great Books and Ideas, “Federalists and Anti-Federalists,” sponsored by the McDonald Center for America’s Founding Principles at Mercer University, March 26-27, 2018.

 ♦ Presentation, “Are Madison’s Notes Trustworthy?,” part of a Constitution Day panel discussion, “Legacies of Constitutional Interpretation,” at the Center for the Study of Liberal Democracy at the University of Wisconsin-Madison, September 15, 2017.